-- 1) Represents the midpoint of publicly disclosed EBITDA guidance, except for Enable Midstream Partners, LP, which utilizes consensus EBITDA because 2021 guidance is not available and SMLP (see below). - (2) Includes \$435 million of asset level preferred equity, which Crestwood includes as non-controlling interest on its balance sheet. - 3) Based on \$237.5 million of 2021E adjusted EBITDA, the midpoint and high end of SMLP's 2021 updated adj.
-EBITDA guidance range, which was issued on June 21, 2021. - (4) Utilized the midpoint of company provided guidance, except for Enable Midstream Partners, LP, which utilizes consensus estimates.
+- 1) Represents the midpoint of publicly disclosed EBITDA guidance. - Includes \$435 million of asset level preferred equity, which Crestwood includes as non-controlling interest on its balance sheet. - 3) Based on \$237.5 million of 2021E adjusted EBITDA, the midpoint and high end of SMLP's 2021 updated adj.
+EBITDA quidance range, which was issued on June 21, 2021. - 4) Utilized the midpoint of company provided guidance.
 Calculated as the ratio of (2021E EBITDA 2021E Capital Expenditures) to 2021E EBITDA.